intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 As with any business letter, the liaison statement contains appropriate content explaining the issues or questions at hand.

-Usually, the statement also contains a short (a single line) title providing a statement of its context and content.
+Usually, the statement also contains a short (single line) title providing a statement of its context and content.

 Attachments, if enclosed, may be in the form of documents sent with